tobefreeman/tobefreeman/README.md

 - 👀 I’m interested in scientific programming in Julia
 - 🌱 I’m currently developing Vue.js single page apps
 - 💞️ I’m looking to collaborate on projects to understand online communities
-- 📫 How to reach me?
-Message me on Github.

 <!---
 tobefreeman/tobefreeman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.